MrLightgun/MiSTerSindenDriver/README.md

 I am going to assume user has set up a MiSTer before and can get MiSTer working, if you haven't done this, I recommend using MrFusion and following some guides and just getting a general idea how everything works before following this guide.

+Your MiSTer needs to be connected to the internet, with ethernet it is the simplest way.

+If using MrFusion, Go to Scripts on the main menu and do "Update".
+This will add all the cores you need for non-lightgun gaming and includes the folders to put your roms.

 Find out your MiSTer IP address and note it down.

 Connect to MiSTer device over ssh (I like to use putty), or you can load console on the device which I believe is F9 (you need a kb).
 Username/Pass is root/1 on MiSTer mainline and alarm/alarm on MOnSieur.
 You can either copy the files over or can manually paste the commands.